sgillen/walker_sim/README.md

-Three link walker simulation
+Three Link Walker Simulation
 ============================
 This is a collection of code developed while studying three link walkers (https://www.ijsr.net/archive/v2i5/IJSRON2013995.pdf) during my first few weeks at UCSB

-directory structure
+Directory Structure
 -------------------
 * walker - Diretory for intial walker simulation, as described in the link given above, heavily inspired by the acrobot example